Building Mental Strength

 Richard Fieldhouse considers ways by which you can develop your mental strength.

-Sports are a pastime enjoyed by many.
-No matter whether sports are played professionally or by amateurs, it is essential to be strong physically and mentally as well.
+Many enjoy sports as a pastime.
+Whether sports are played professionally or by amateurs, physical and mental strength are essential.
 When building physical strength, one's progress is quite visible, but the development of mental strength may not be so easy to see.
 There are many different ways in which people can increase their mental toughness.

 Self-Confidence